toss/slash/packages/react/react/src/hooks/useInterval.en.md

 # useInterval

 This hook makes it easy to use window.setInterval.
-Stop and resume interval with 'resume' and 'stop'.

 ```ts
 // Please enter a number or IntervalOptions
 type IntervalOptions =